hyprwm/hyprland-wiki/pages/Configuring/Binds.md

-r -> release, will trigger on release of a key. e -> repeat, will repeat when held. n -> non-consuming, key/mouse events will be passed to the active window in addition to triggering the dispatcher. m -> mouse, see below t -> transparent, cannot be shadowed by other binds. i -> ignore mods, will ignore modifiers. d -> has description, will allow you to write a description for your bind.
+r -> release, will trigger on release of a key. e -> repeat, will repeat when held. n -> non-consuming, key/mouse events will be passed to the active window in addition to triggering the dispatcher. m -> mouse, see below. t -> transparent, cannot be shadowed by other binds. i -> ignore mods, will ignore modifiers. s -> separate, will arbitrarily combine keys between each mod/key, see [Keysym combos](#keysym-combos) above. d -> has description, will allow you to write a description for your bind.
 ```